Germany-Assist/Germany-Assist/readme.md

 For this example, i missed the database password in the env file wich will triger the error logger and the info logger infoLogger.png;
 ![image](./assets/screenshots/infoLogger.png)
-this mistake will print this on the console importnat to notice that two logger where used the error logger and the info logger note that the error stack will be printed if the env was production like the example below
+this mistake will print this on the console importnat to notice that two logger where used the error logger and the info logger note that the error stack will not be printed if the env was production like the example below

 ```
 2025-07-06 19:26:47:2647 info: